trap9/trap9.github.io/_posts/2014-09-18-apple-push-4inch-to-niche.md

 I have simple needs - I just do not need bigger display - I need mobility - not a paddle to carry in my pocket.

 ### Is there anybody else, out there, who wants 4" display?
+Write a comment pls :-)